JanusHCP/policies/roles_policy.md

 3. Manage relationships with customers and partners as those relationships affect security and compliance of ePHI.
 4. Assist Security Officer as needed.

-The current BloomAPI Privacy Officer is Eric Jain ([ejain@bloomapi.com](mailto:ejain@bloomapi.com)).

 ## Workforce Training Responsibilities

 1. The Privacy Officer facilitates the training of all workforce members as follows:
 	1. New workforce members within their first month of employment;
 	2. Existing workforce members annually;
 	3. Existing workforce members whose functions are affected by a material change in the policies and procedures, within a month after the material change becomes effective;
-	4. Existing workforce members as needed due to changes in security and risk posture of BloomAPI.
+	4. Existing workforce members as needed due to changes in security and risk posture of Janus Healthcare Partners.

 2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.

-3. The training session focuses on, but is not limited to, the following subjects defined in BloomAPI's security policies and procedures:
+3. The training session focuses on, but is not limited to, the following subjects defined in Janus Healthcare Partners' security policies and procedures:
 	1. HIPAA Privacy, Security, and Breach notification rules;
 	2. HITRUST Common Security Framework;
 	3. NIST Security Rules;
 	4. Risk Management procedures and documentation;
 	5. Auditing.
-BloomAPI may monitor access and activities of all users;
+Janus Healthcare Partners may monitor access and activities of all users;
 	6. Workstations may only be used to perform assigned job responsibilities;
-	7. Users may not download software onto BloomAPI's workstations and/or systems without prior approval from the Security Officer;
+	7. Users may not download software onto Janus Healthcare Partners' workstations and/or systems without prior approval from the Security Officer;
 	8. Users are required to report malicious software to the Security Officer immediately;
-	9. Users are required to report unauthorized attempts, uses of, and theft of BloomAPI's systems and/or workstations;
+	9. Users are required to report unauthorized attempts, uses of, and theft of Janus Healthcare Partners' systems and/or workstations;
 	10. Users are required to report unauthorized access to facilities
 	11. Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation;
-	12. Users may not alter ePHI maintained in a database, unless authorized to do so by a BloomAPI Customer;
+	12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Janus Healthcare Partners Customer;
-	13. Users are required to understand their role in BloomAPI's contingency plan;
+	13. Users are required to understand their role in Janus Healthcare Partners' contingency plan;
 	14. Users may not share their user names nor passwords with anyone;
 	15. Requirements for users to create and change passwords;
 	16. Users must set all applications that contain or transmit ePHI to automatically log off after "X" minutes of inactivity;